Father absence: Biological approach

-Gender differences
+Sex differences

-There is mixed empirical evidence on the relative impact of father absence on the development of male and female offspring.
-A recent study in rural Ethiopia, where father absence could mean a significant decrease in household income, revealed a considerable difference between the wellbeing of male and female offspring.
+There is mixed empirical evidence on the relative impact of a father's absence on the development of male and female offspring.
+A recent study in rural Ethiopia, where a father's absence could mean a significant decrease in household income, revealed a considerable difference between the well-being of male and female offspring.
 In particular, the author found that a male infant's risk of dying per month was doubled if the biological father was absent – a 30% greater risk than that for females.
 For female infants, father absence (as opposed to presence) was associated with a lower risk of dying, as well as higher nutritional status.
 That is to say, father absence was only a statistical predictor of infant death only for male infants.
-Such a gender difference has been observed despite a strong cultural preference for sons in the area.
-On the other hand, in developed countries such as the United Kingdom, where father absence may not inflict as much harm on the family's income, the effects of father absence are not noticeably gendered.
-This suggests that other factors, such as household income and cultural norms, are significant in the wellbeing and development of a child.
+Such a sex difference has been observed despite a strong cultural preference for sons in the area.
+On the other hand, in developed countries such as the United Kingdom, where father absence may not inflict as much harm on the family's income, the effects of father absence are not noticeably different between the sexes of their offspring.
+This suggests that other factors, such as household income and cultural norms, are significant in the well-being and development of a child.